1993–94 Inter Milan season

+The 1993–94 Inter Milan season was the club's 85th in existence and 78th consecutive season in Serie A, the top flight of Italian football, in which they finished 13th.
+The club also competed in the 1993–94 Coppa Italia, and were eliminated in the quarter-finals, and the 1993–94 UEFA Cup, which they won after beating Austria Salzburg 2–0 in the final.

 Season

 In the summer of 1993, Inter acquired Dutch men Dennis Bergkamp and Wim Jonk, already spotted in the previous winter.
 Gianluca Festa, Massimo Paganin and Francesco Dell'Anno signed for Inter, too.

 Inter recorded better results in the UEFA Cup than in Serie A. Rubén Sosa was - once again - vital for the club, scoring 16 goals including a hat-trick in the win over Parma (3–2).
 When the league stopped for Christmas holidays, the gap from Milan was still recoverable: 20 points to 24.
 However, in early February, after a 1–2 loss against Lazio the club sacked Osvaldo Bagnoli replacing him with Giampiero Marini.
 The former midfielder managed to reach the UEFA Cup final, defeating - between March and April - Borussia Dortmund and Cagliari.
 Inter won the first leg, beating - with a goal from Berti - Austrian club Casino Salzburg.
 Inter finished the league with only 31 points, just avoiding relegation: 13th place was the worst result for Inter in modern Serie A. However, Inter was successful in Europe, winning the UEFA Cup after a 1–0 win in the second leg: Jonk was the only scorer.